kavstea/Business-Data-Management-Project/README.md

 grade: S

-no. of terms spent: 2
+no. of terms spent: 2 (procrastination inclusive)

 all i did was used excel/google sheets to make basic basic charts from the data to find the patterns, writing 3 reports detailing